raissaji/trip-itinerary-optimizer/README.md

 ## Part 1: Information Retrieval

-Given a user query with `4` features (accommodation style, activities, food preferences, budget range), we:
+Given a user query with `4` features (accommodation style, accomodation budget, activities, activity budget, food preferences, food budget), we:

-1. Embed the query and datasets as vectors.
+1. Embed the query and datasets as vectors. (note: we don't use embeddings for jaccard similarity)
-2. Compute similarity between the query and datasets.
+3. Compute similarity between the query and datasets. (compare embeddings for cosine similarity, compare query tokens and document tokens for jaccard similarity)
-3. Return the most relevant options, above an arbitrary threshold, to feed into the optimization stage.
+4. Return the most relevant options, above an arbitrary threshold, to feed into the optimization stage.

 Planned AI/ML tools and frameworks:

-- Text preprocessing and vectorization using Sentence-BERT (SBERT)
+-  Use Sentence-BERT (SBERT) to encode query and documents into embeddings.
 - Similarity measures:
   - Jaccard similarity
   - Cosine similarity